 NUND 540.
 Practice Focused Inquiry I. 3 Units.

-This course introduces the student to a variety of approaches that can be used for practice-focused inquiry, including concepts related to population health.
-Applications of beginning elements of the scholarly process to practice-focused inquiry are reviewed.
+This course will introduce the student to a variety of approaches that can be used for practice-focused inquiry, including concepts related to population health.
+Applications of beginning elements of the scholarly process to practice-focused inquiry will be reviewed.
 Elements include development of a problem statement and literature review.
 (Alternate pre-req to NUND 450: Applied statistics course within the past 5 years).

 Prereq: NUND 504 and NUND 450.

 This course builds on Practice-Focused Inquiry I. The content expands student understanding of practice-focused methodology, including aims, a conceptual or theoretical framework, setting, sample, sources of data, measures and instruments.
 The student applies appropriate methodology to the development of a plan for their scholarly practice-focused project.
 Ethical issues and mechanisms for dissemination of the project results are included.

 Prereq: NUND 540.